A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Dynamical model

-satisfying boundary conditions (\ref{eq:cont-bc}) and initial conditions
+satisfying boundary conditions \eqref{eq:cont-bc} and initial conditions

 Here the density $\rho_0=m/r_0$ and $\phi$ is not only a function of $X$ but also a function of $t$.
-This is the same as the virtual internal bond model given in \cite{gaoetal}.
-We should note that $\sigma'=\Theta''$ could change sign where a deformation is large enough.
+This is the same as the VIB model given in \cite{Gaoetal1997,Gaoetal1998b,Linshu2002}.
+We should note that $\sigma'=\Theta''$ could be negative when a deformation is large, i.e. $F>r_0$.
+The equation changes from hyperbolic to elliptic depending on the sign of $\sigma'$.
 Therefore the dynamical continuum equation is of mixed type and there is almost no mathematical analysis available in general.
-The equation changes its type from hyperbolic to elliptic depending on the sign of $\sigma'$.
-There are some discussions on existence and uniqueness for this type of equation in the sense of the measure-valued solutions in the case that $\Theta$ is close to quadratic and $\phi$ satisfies homogeneous boundary conditions \cite{demoulini,necas}.